ygimenez/Pagination-Utils/README.md

 # Pagination Utils - JDA Pagination made easier!

-With this library you will be using pages and categories in your bot commands in no time!
+With this library you will be using pages, categories and buttons in your bot in no time!

 ## What is a page/category/button?